ewancoder/btp/Documentation/index.rst

     #or wget
     wget https://github.com/ewancoder/btp/archive/master.zip

-To download development version, simply change 'master' to 'dev' in the link.
+To download development version, simply change 'master' to 'dev' in the link or `click here (ZIP) <https://github.com/ewancoder/btp/archive/dev.zip>`_.

 Then you can just execute **game.py** file by cd in the downloaded directory and executing game like this::